Chaste/chaste-docker/README.md

 Quickstart
 ----------

+### Prerequisites
+Install [Docker](https://www.docker.com) and configure it to have at least 4GB of RAM and as many cores as you have.
+For [Windows](https://docs.docker.com/docker-for-windows/install/#download-docker-for-windows) you may be prompted to install Hyper-V, in which case do so.
+Also select which local drives to be available to containers (e.g. the `C:` drive in Windows).

+*N.B.
+If you don't increase the amount of available RAM from the default 2GB then compilation will fail with strange errors!*

 ### Users
-If you're a user and want to get up and running with the latest release fully compiled and ready to go, install Docker (see instructions below) and run:
+If you're a user and want to get up and running with the latest release fully compiled and ready to go, after installing and configuring Docker simply run:
 ```
 docker run -it -v chaste_data:/home/chaste bdevans/chaste-docker:2017.1
 ```

 ### Developers
-If you're a developer and want to build your own image with a particular code branch, read on!
+If you're a developer and want to build your own image with a particular code branch, make sure you have Docker up and running then read on!

-1. Install [Docker](https://www.docker.com) and configure it to have at least 4GB of RAM and as many cores as you have.
-For [Windows](https://docs.docker.com/docker-for-windows/install/#download-docker-for-windows) you may be prompted to install Hyper-V, in which case do so.
-Also select which local drives to be available to containers (e.g. the `C:` drive in Windows).

-*N.B.
-If you don't increase the amount of available RAM from the default 2GB then compilation will fail with strange errors!*

-2. Build the Chaste image from the latest commit with the following command:
+1. Build the Chaste image from the latest commit with the following command:
 ```
 docker build -t chaste --build-arg TAG=develop https://github.com/bdevans/chaste-docker.git
 ```